mit-pse-seminar/mit-pse-seminar.github.io/seminars/rhyu.md

 # Speaker Bio
 ![photo](./headshots/rhyu.jpg)
 <div style="text-align: justify;">
 Jinwook Rhyu is a fifth-year PhD student in Chemical Engineering at MIT, with a minor in applied mathematics.
-Advised by Prof. Richard D. Braatz, he conducts research on developing interpretable frameworks that bridge physics-based and data-driven approaches for optimizing lithium-ion battery applications.
-He is a recipient of the Kwanjeong Scholarship.
+Advised by Prof. Richard D. Braatz and Prof. Martin Z. Bazant, he conducts research on developing interpretable frameworks that bridge physics-based and data-driven approaches for optimizing lithium-ion battery applications.
+He was a recipient of the Kwanjeong Scholarship.
 Prior to MIT, he obtained his B.S. in Chemical and Biological Engineering from Seoul National University, Republic of Korea, in 2021.
 </div>